k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: worn glass helmets would never break when boulders hit them
 - Glass armor that blocks an attack has a chance to break
 - Improvements to how Drow weaknesses are handled
+- Certain Drow armor becomes brittle in the presence of light